 Please support us by clicking on the “Donate Now” button above.

 The money raised will enable us to install low-cost “Raspberry Shake” seismographs in schools in multiple districts of Nepal, and to run educational activities with well-accepted material, which is very important to raise earthquake awareness and preparedness.

-Our initial goal for this campaign is to raise 45,000 CHF (Swiss franc), to cover the cost of thirty model RaspberryShake-4D seismographs, installation cost, and some educational materials preparation and distribution cost.
+Our initial goal for this campaign is to raise 10,000 CHF (Swiss franc), to cover the cost of up to twenty model RaspberryShake-1D seismographs, installation cost, and some educational materials preparation and distribution cost.

 An example of a Raspberry Shake seismograph installation and students observing seismic waveforms recorded by the seismometer in their school.